dp-cont/dp-cont/README.md

+This is the project code for ToPS: Continuous Release of Data Streams under both Centralized and Local Differential Privacy.
+Instructions:

 0. install and use anaconda
     1. create environment in the server: conda env create -f environment.yml; source activate db_code
     2. share the environment: conda env export > environment.yml